Harkor421/Eskiwi-Frontend-RN/README.md

 **Eskiwi** is a social platform designed to empower content creators with real tools to monetize their work, connect with their audience, and grow their brand.
 Think of it as a space where creators can share exclusive content, earn through multiple revenue streams, and have meaningful interactions with their supporters — all from a single app.

-I started working on Eskiwi back in **2024** as a passion project.
+Development on Eskiwi started in **2024**.
 Over time it grew into a fully-featured application with authentication, payments, real-time messaging, subscriptions, and more.
-While it never saw the light of day and never made it to production, the app was feature-complete and ready to ship.
-Sometimes projects don't launch — but the work, the lessons, and the code remain.
+The app reached a feature-complete state but was never released to production.

 ---